xak2000/nomad/website/source/docs/job-specification/artifact.html.md

   </tr>
 </table>

-The `artifact` stanza instructs Nomad to fetch and unpack a remote resource, such as a file, tarball, or binary.
+The `artifact` block instructs Nomad to fetch and unpack a remote resource, such as a file, tarball, or binary.
 Nomad downloads artifacts using the popular [`go-getter`][go-getter] library, which permits downloading artifacts from a variety of locations using a URL as the input source.